 Five reasons to study MSc Human Resource Management (International) at UWE Bristol:

 Careers / Further study

-Our intensive Masters equips you with the professional knowledge and skills you need to make an immediate contribution in an entry-level HR role.
+This intensive master's course equips you with the professional knowledge and skills you need to make an immediate contribution in an entry-level HR role.

-Previous members of our Human Resource Management Masters programmes have progressed to high profile roles in international organisations such as Avon & Somerset Constabulary, British American Tobacco, Barclays Bank, Colgate Palmolive, Deloitte, KPMG, L'Oréal (Paris), the National Health Service, Nestlé, and Towers Watson plc.
+Previous members of our Human Resource Management masters' courses have progressed to high profile roles in international organisations such as Avon and Somerset Constabulary, British American Tobacco, Barclays Bank, Colgate Palmolive, Deloitte, KPMG, L'Oréal (Paris), the National Health Service, Nestlé, and Towers Watson plc.

-We prepare you for progressing in your career in a number of ways, including:
+We prepare you to progress in your career in many ways, including:

 - arranging opportunities for you to work alongside HR professionals in local organisations

-- practical workshops, to coach you in selection, interviewing, discipline, training and negotiating skills
+- practical workshops that coach you in selection, interviewing, discipline, training and negotiating skills

 - guest speaker events where you can learn about HR practice in different organisations

-English language and study skills support are provided free of charge to members of this programme between September and December (2 hours per week).
+If required, English language and study skills support are provided free of charge to course participants between September and December.